michal-mietus/blog-application/README.md

 # Blog mobile application

-Application created for mobile devices to cooperate with blog DRF REST Api.
+Application created for mobile devices to cooperate with Blog DRF REST Api.

 ### You can check this application here